anuzzolese/oke-challenge-2016/README.md

 # ESWC-16 Open Knowledge Extraction (OKE) Challenge

-This folder contains guidelines and materials for the Open Knowledge Extraction challenge at ESWC2016.
+This folder contains guidelines and materials for the Open Knowledge Extraction challenge at [ESWC 2016](http://2016.eswc-conferences.org/).

 The OKE challenge, launched as [first edition](https://github.com/anuzzolese/oke-challenge) at last year Extended Semantic Web Conference, ESWC2015, has the ambition to provide a reference framework for research on Knowledge Extraction from text for the Semantic Web by re-defining a number of tasks (typically from information and knowledge extraction), taking into account specific SW requirements.